Alienware 34 AW3423DWF | 34-inch | 165Hz | QD-OLED |

 $1,099.99 $799.99 at Dell (save $250)

 Alienware's fancy QD-OLED panel just got that little bit cheaper.
-It's still not exactly entry-level at $800, but think of it as a long-term investment that will make every single gaming session pop.
-Once you've experienced per-pixel OLED-style lighting, you won't want to return to LCD tech.
+It's still not exactly entry-level at $800, but think of it as a long term investment that will make every single gaming session pop.
+Once you've experienced per-pixel OLED-style lighting, you won't want to go back to LCD tech.
 You can read our Alienware QD-OLED review for more.

 Price check: Best Buy $799.99

 Samsung Odyssey G9 G93SC OLED | 49-inch | 240Hz | 5120 x 1440 | OLED |